Income

 Reasons Your Foreign Income May Not Be Excluded

-• Failure to meet residency or physical presence requirements: To qualify for the foreign earned income exclusion, you must be a resident of a foreign country for an entire tax year (bona fide residence test) or physically present in a foreign country for at least 330 full days during any 12-month period (physical presence test).
-If you do not meet either, the exclusion is not available.
+Failure to meet residency or physical presence requirements: You must either be a bona fide resident of a foreign country for an uninterrupted period that includes an entire tax year, or be physically present in one or more foreign countries for at least 330 full days during any 12-month period.
+If you do not meet either test, you cannot claim the exclusion.

 Additional Considerations